makersmakingchange/GAME-Checkpoints/docs/index.md

-# Welcome to GAME Resources
+# Welcome to Adaptive Gaming

 <button onclick="window.print()" class="print-button">
   Printable Version of this Section